Array§

 ): ValueType<I>

-Returns the value of an { x: 5 }ect property key
+Returns the value of an { x: 5 }ect property key if it exists, or the fallback value otherwise.

 Source§propOr<I extends POJO<any>>(